benjha/nvrapids_olcf/build-scripts/OLCF_Summit_ppc64le/README.md

 Once the RAPIDS environment has been created, we need to set-up the building environment.
 For this RAPIDS version, we are using GCC 9.3.0 and CUDA 11.0.3.
 The building environment is set-up by typing the next command:

 ```
-source load_rapids_0.19_dev.sh
+source load_rapids_dev.sh
 ```

-In addition to load the required modules and environment variables to build from source, `load_rapids_0.19_dev.sh` also activates the RAPIDS environment that previously was created in `ENV_DIR`.
+In addition to load the required modules and environment variables to build from source, `load_rapids_dev.sh` also activates the RAPIDS environment that previously was created in `ENV_DIR`.

 ### Building and/or installing RAPIDS dependencies